Herrmann: Bring the Final Four back to its cozy roots

 “Once you’re in the swing of things, it all evens itself out,” Goins said.
 “But it’s those first couple of shots, you might end up hitting just backboard, thinking you’re a lot closer than you are.”

-Texas Tech big man Tariq Owens, whose team faces Michigan State Saturday night before more than 70,000 at U.S. Bank Stadium, said: “The rim is the rim.
+Texas Tech big man Tariq Owens, whose team faced Michigan State on Saturday night before more than 70,000 at U.S. Bank Stadium, said: “The rim is the rim.
 You’ve got to trust the work that you put in.
-The depth perception is a little bit different but you’ve got to trust the work.
+The depth perception is a little bit different, but you’ve got to trust the work.
 It’s muscle memory.
 You can’t get consumed by how much space is around you, how many people are in the gym.
 You’ve got to believe in what you can do.”

 Some teams do that better than others.
 The 2016 Villanova Wildcats were not the least flustered by NRG Stadium in Houston.
-They shot .714 from the floor in their semifinal against Oklahoma and .583 in their championship game win over North Carolina.
-But at the same huge venue five years earlier, Connecticut won the title by shooting a mere .345 because Butler shot .188.
+They shot 71.4 percent from the floor in their semifinal against Oklahoma and 58.3 percent in their championship game win over North Carolina.
+But at the same huge venue five years earlier, Connecticut won the title by shooting a mere 34.5 percent because Butler shot 18.8.

 It is something else with which everyone must deal.
 That’s the cost of the NCAA insisting on a Super Bowl atmosphere, which it has fostered since it last held the Final Four in a basketball arena (the Meadowlands) 23 years ago.